What is Giving Compass?

 Giving Compass' Take:

-• Research shows that plants can help combat air pollution in a cheap, environmentally friendly way that does not require technology.
+• Melissa Breyer reports that research shows that plants can help combat air pollution in a cheap, environmentally friendly way that does not require technology.

-• Considering the severe impacts of air pollution, how can this solution be replicated?
+• Considering the severe impacts of air pollution, how can this solution be replicated and implemented at scale?

 • Learn more about the need for action to curb air pollution.

 Restoring plants and trees near US industrial sites could reduce air pollution by an average of 27 percent, new study finds.

 "Despite the proliferation of control technologies, air pollution remains a major concern across the United States, suggesting the need for a paradigm shift in methods for mitigating emissions," begins a new study from Ohio State University.
 Did someone say paradigm shift?
 Good, because technology like smokestack scrubbers isn't doing the job.
 So who you gonna call?
 The plant kingdom.

 “The fact is that traditionally, especially as engineers, we don’t think about nature; we just focus on putting technology into everything,” said Bhavik Bakshi, a professor of chemical and biomolecular engineering at Ohio State University and lead author of the study.
 He adds: